fanoromani/veganhive-timeline-server/README.md

 #### Overview

 This section provides an overview of the available API endpoints and their purpose.
 Detailed information on each endpoint, including request and response formats, is available in subsequent sections.

-#### Database URL

-- The base URL for the Database is: `mongodb+srv://fanoromani:MHEftckytupRi8YG@hivecluster.idpmmyp.mongodb.net/VeganHive`

 #### Authentication